Two-Year J.D. Program for Foreign Law Graduates

 A: Yes.
 Summer sessions are available and open to students who have completed the first-year requirements successfully.
 Students may take 6 credits in the summer program at the Law Center

-campus or up to 8 credits abroad in Vietnam
+campus in Central Islip or in New York City or up to 8 credits abroad in Vietnam

 , or Germany